solana-foundation/core-community-call/call-notes/call_7.md

 **Jacob Creech:** Are there any other questions for Anoushk and Harsh?

-Carel, I think you mentioned that the Mango was they suggested using bi-directional connection?
+Kirill, I think you mentioned that the Mango was they suggested using bi-directional connection?
 Max, I think you are here.
 Do you want to speak a little bit more on that?

 **Maximilian Schneider:** I am sorry, could you repeat on which one should I speak?